-Touch dry in 2 hours, recoat time of around 4 hours, you can use this paint on interior walls and ceilings.
-Being a durable matt emulsion, Valspar Trade Tough Matt can be used in a bathroom or kitchen.
-It’s also ideal if you have pets, or you’re painting in high-traffic areas.
+Touch-dry in 2 hours, with a recoat time of around 4 hours, you can use this paint on interior walls and ceilings.
+Being a durable matt emulsion, Valspar Trade Tough Matt can be used in bathrooms or kitchens.
+It is also ideal if you have pets or are painting high-traffic areas.

 My Valspar Trade Tough Matt Review

-The first thing to say about Valspar Trade, is you can always rely on their colour matching abilities.
-Their in-store colour scanning capabilities are widely regarded as the best in the industry, and they boast an arsenal of over 2,000,000 possible colours to match to.
-I took a sample of wallpaper in, and they matched it perfectly.
-I came away with a 5L tin of Tough Matt mixed in a gorgeous yellow/cream.
+The first thing to say about Valspar Trade is that you can always rely on its colour-matching capabilities.
+Its in-store colour-scanning technology is widely regarded as some of the best in the industry, and it boasts an arsenal of over 2 million possible colours to match.
+I took a sample of wallpaper in, and it matched it perfectly.
+I came away with a 5L tin of Tough Matt mixed in a gorgeous yellow cream.

 I’ve used most of the durable matt paint products available in the UK, so trying Valspar Trade Tough Matt really piqued my interest.

 Tough Matt has a slight ammonia smell to it, and it feels quite thin.
-Don’t panic though, the opacity of this paint is still fantastic.
-You’re looking at two coats of Tough Matt for any colour change.
-Because the paint is so thin, you’ll find it a joy to use.
+Do not panic, though; the opacity of this paint is still fantastic.
+You are looking at two coats of Tough Matt for most colour changes.
+Because the paint is so thin, you will find it a joy to use.
 It just flies on, and it is easy to avoid brush and roller marks.

-A lot of other durable matt emulsions dry with a slight ‘grittyness’ to the touch, but not Valspar Trade Tough Matt.
-It settles on itself nicely, leaving a completely smooth surface.
+A lot of other durable matt emulsions dry with a slight ‘grittiness’ to the touch, but not Valspar Trade Tough Matt.
+It settles nicely, leaving a completely smooth surface.

 The other thing to mention is the sheen level once dry.
-Again, one complaint with some durable matt emulsions is the sheen level is too high for a ‘true matt finish’.
-That isn’t the case with Valspar Tough Matt, which has a very contemporary “flat matt” finish.
-Ideal for modern homes, or rooms with bad plastering.
+Again, one complaint with some durable matt emulsions is that the sheen level is too high for a true matt finish.
+That is not the case with Valspar Trade Tough Matt, which has a very contemporary flat matt finish.
+Ideal for modern homes or rooms with poor plasterwork.

-One last benefit of using Valspar Trade Tough Matt over its competitors, is you can touch this paint up and everything blends!
-I’m not sure whether that has something to do with the sheen level, or just the way this paint sits on itself, but it’s a real bonus.
-I can’t think of any other durable matt in the same price bracket which touches up.
+One last benefit of using Valspar Trade Tough Matt over its competitors is that you can touch up this paint and everything blends in.
+I am not sure whether that has something to do with the sheen level or simply the way this paint settles, but it is a real bonus.
+I cannot think of any other durable matt emulsion in the same price bracket that touches up as well.

 Valspar Trade Tough Matt in Brilliant White

-I thought I’d talk about Brilliant White in a separate section, simply because of the problems associated with other brands of durable matt emulsion in white.
-It’s very difficult to find a product like this in white that has good opacity and leaves a nice finish.
-It can look plasticky, and you see imperfections like picture framing and flashing.
+I thought I would talk about Brilliant White in a separate section, simply because of the issues associated with other brands of durable matt emulsion in white.
+It is very difficult to find a product like this in white that has good opacity and leaves a nice finish.
+Some products can look plasticky, and you may see imperfections such as picture framing and flashing.

 Valspar Trade Tough Matt is different.
-The colour is nice and bright, the opacity is good, so colour changes are no problem.
-You don’t experience any defects such as flashing.
+The colour is bright, the opacity is good, and colour changes are no problem.
+You do not experience defects such as flashing.
 Tough Matt may well be the best durable matt emulsion I have used in Brilliant White.

 Review Summary